Health and Safety

 So, what is COSHH regulations?

-The “8 Principles of Good Practice” are included in the COSHH regulations (2002).
+As per the Health and Safety Executive, the “8 Principles of Good Practice” are included in the COSHH regulations 2002.
 Firms must adhere to these principles in order to reduce workplace risk and comply with legislation.

 The following are the 8 Principles of Good Practice: